mbuerke/personal_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Risk Factors for suicidal ideation and behavior
+- Transdiagnostic risk factor for suicidal ideation and behavior
-- Rumination and other thought processes
-- Emotion Regulation
-- Decision-making/ Behavioral economics
-- Use of technology to assess for suicidality
-- Treatment of suicidal thoughts
+- Improving our suicide risk screening, assessment, and interventions
+- Tailoring our understanding of suicide risk across population

 # Education to show in About widget
 education: